P.D. Jackson-Olin High School: Marching Band

 The Jackson-Olin High School marching band, the "Mean Green Marching Machine" (MGMM) is known for its showmanship and entertaining musical performances.
 Mr. Amos F. "Flash" Gordon organized and served as the school's first band director for more than 25 years.
 A Western-Olin graduate himself, Mr. Donald M. "D.C" Crawford has served as the head band director for more than 32 years, leading the band to numerous awards and performances.
 The band performed at the 2000 inaugural ceremony for Mr. Bernard Kincaid, Jackson-Olin Alumnus and former mayor of Birmingham, Alabama.

-Mr. Daniel "Jose" Carr Jr. proceeded Donald Crawford as Jackson Olin's 3rd band director in 2011.
+Mr. Daniel "Jose" Carr Jr. preceded Donald Crawford as Jackson Olin's 3rd band director in 2011.
 Daniel Carr Jr. was also featured in the Jazz Hall of Fame.
 In 2014, Professor Kendall Forde, a graduate of Albany State University (Bachelor's Degree) and Alabama State University (Master's Degree), took command of the "Mean Green Marching Machine" after the retirement of Daniel Carr Jr and became the band's fourth band director.
 In 2013, the band competed against all other Birmingham City Schools at the band evaluations located at G.W.
 Carver High School, J-O came in 1st place.
 The feature dancers of the marching band are the "Golden Phillies."
 The "Dazzling Diamonds" are the flag team.